Scytl/freddie/README.md

 Simply call `fess()` several times passing the settings you want to each call

+**Available middlewares**

+There are 3 available middlewares built-in, which handles the requests with the following priority order:

+1.   proxy middleware
+2.   mock middleware
+3.   static middleware

+If there is a proxy configuration defined and a request context matches one of the contexts specified, the request is handled by the proxy middleware without reaching any other middleware

+If there is a mock configuration defined and a request context matches one of the contexts specified (and the request has not been handled by the proxy middleware), the request is handled by the mock middleware without reaching any other middleware

+If the request has not been handled by the previous middlewares it is handled by the static middleware by default

+If the static middleware cannot handle the request, an error HTTP response is returned

+**NOTE:** Even if you have defined mock and proxy configurations for the same server just one of them (or none) will handle the request following the priority order below

 #### config

 The available config options are listed below